 Ask most people what associations they have with “Lapland” and they may answer “the Ice Hotel” (located in the far north of Swedish Lapland, the region in which many of our dog sledding and also ski touring experiences take place) or perhaps “Father Christmas” (the area of Finnish Lapland around Roveniemi is best-known for Santa-related activities).

 But few are likely to say “Vindelfjällen”, tucked away in the little-visited western part of this huge county, and fewer still will know that Vindelfjällen is Europe’s largest protected area, covering over half a million hectares.

-So it was to this wild and woolly wilderness that I made my way for our new Dog Sledding and Northern Lights in Vindeljfällen tour, a 5-day or 8-day* cabin-cabin tour which takes place in the Kirjesålandet reserve, part of the larger Vindelfjällen area.
+So it was to this wild and woolly wilderness that I made my way for our Dog Sledding and Northern Lights in Vindeljfällen tour, a 5-day (sometimes 6-day)* cabin-cabin tour which takes place in the Kirjesålandet reserve, part of the larger Vindelfjällen area.